 Medical device manufacturing can be a tricky road to navigate.
-Everyday I get calls from OEMs in the medical industry looking to outsource the manufacturing of their new medical device to a contract manufacturing company.
+Every day I get calls from OEMs in the medical industry looking to outsource the manufacturing of their new medical device to a contract manufacturing company.
 Their stories are usually quite similar – that they have cobbled together some parts from wherever they could find just to get their prototypes made and working.
-However, many of these Medical OEMs have come across a range of roadblocks which are keeping them from achieving full-scale production.
+However, many of these Medical OEMs have come across a range of roadblocks that are keeping them from achieving full-scale production.

-Manufacturing of medical devices requires dozens or hundreds of parts to be manufactured in concert and delivered to the final assembly line.
+The manufacturing of medical devices requires dozens or hundreds of parts to be manufactured in concert and delivered to the final assembly line.
 To obtain the necessary components, they usually must settle for what the small local shops have the capabilities to manufacture or use online brokers of prototype components, like Xometry or Protolabs, but when it comes time for production, they often use different sources.

 1. Injection Molding of Plastic Parts

 Injection molding is a widely used medical device manufacturing process that can be applied to nearly any area of the medical device where durable, sterilized parts are required in high volume and with exceptional accuracy.
-Injection molded plastic parts are used in the manufacturing of medical devices for their weight, lubrication, cleanliness and geometry.
-Furthermore, most bodily fluids that are hostile to metals are not as harmful to medical grade polymers used in injection molding.
+Injection-molded plastic parts are used in the manufacturing of medical devices for their weight, lubrication, cleanliness, and geometry.
+Furthermore, most bodily fluids that are hostile to metals are not as harmful to medical-grade polymers used in injection molding.

-Injection molded plastic parts are produced by heating plastic pellets to a liquid, then forcing them into a mold that represents the part shape.
+Injection-molded plastic parts are produced by heating plastic pellets to a liquid, then forcing them into a mold that represents the part shape.
 Upon cooling, they are ready for the next process step.
-In medical device manufacturing, we typically use medical grade polymers for this process, including polyethylene, polypropylene, polymethyl methacrylate (PMMA), polyvinyl chloride (PVC), nylon, acrylonitrile butadiene styrene (ABS), and polycarbonate.
+In medical device manufacturing, we typically use medical-grade polymers for this process, including polyethylene, polypropylene, polymethyl methacrylate (PMMA), polyvinyl chloride (PVC), nylon, acrylonitrile butadiene styrene (ABS), and polycarbonate.

 Benefits of Injection Molding in Medical Device Manufacturing